alexbepple/kiss-and-type/README.md

 When we discuss types in the broader JS ecosystem, in my perception, we talk almost exclusively only about these aspects.
 These are all valuable things to have.
 They are not free, however.
 I generally agree with Eric Elliott regarding the Type(Script) Tax.
 Loosely summarized: 1) JS tooling isn’t too bad; 2) if you practice TDD and code reviews, type safety does not save you from too many additional bugs; 3) the cost of working with TS types is greater than the incremental advantages of TS over JS.

 But wait, there is more.
 Nevermind structural typing.
-Either way, we need a place where to put the behavior of our things.
-As our things grow and can do more things, we naturally put related behavior close to each other and unrelated behavior farther away.
+We need a place where to put the behavior of our things.
+As our things grow and can do more, we naturally put related behaviors close to each other and unrelated behaviors farther away.
 As we build cohesive modules, we naturally build types.

 This has always been my main motivation for types.
 More importantly, I naturally gravitated towards building types in this sense in JS, a language that does not exactly force such constructs on you.
 When building cohesive behavior, of course, you also access the same properties time and time again.
-This coincided with the desire for a simple way to encapsulate property access in JS.

-The desire for a property-access mechanism in JS came from the wish for some safety.
-This became a major concern for me when one of the teams that I have worked with was writing quite a few tests just in order to guard itself against mistyping property names.
-It gave Flow a try, but found the type tax too high. – I also wanted to be able to progressively enhance the property access.
+This coincided with the desire for a simple way to encapsulate property access.
+It was driven by the wish for some safety.
+This became a major concern for me when a team that I was working with was writing quite a few tests just in order to guard itself against mistyping property names.
+The team gave Flow a try, but found the type tax too high. – I also wanted to be able to progressively enhance the property access.

 Finally, because of an intensive use of Ramda, functional composition became a major concern.